 A mentor is a more experienced TD who serves as a consultant to a lesser experienced TD.
-The a. that new TDs have an experienced guide to help ensure proper learning of the ICCF rules and procedures, and b. that TDs seeking the title of International Arbiter (IA) have the best training possible while earning that title.
+The purpose of the mentor program is to ensure: a. that new TDs have an experienced guide to help ensure proper learning of the ICCF rules and procedures, and b. that TDs seeking the title of International Arbiter (IA) have the best training possible while earning that title.